Inpatient Hospital only.

 Surgical team, one primary and one assistant surgeon.

-Repeat procedure by same physician, same procedure billed.
+Repeat procedure by the same physician, same procedure billed.

-Assistant surgeon, assistant is available for the entire operation.
+Assistant surgeon, the assistant is available for the entire operation.

 Explain why the patient returned to the operating room during the post-operative period.